majianjia/QingStation/doc/anemometer.md

 Overall, I really satisfied with the processing time as less than `50ms` allowing the MCU and analog circuit to sleep more to save power.
 It also left more space once a fault is detected, we still have plenty of time to take a few more samples to achive a correct the measurement.
-Or, when power consumption is not a case, can oversampling up to `20` times in a second for better.
+Or, when power consumption is not a case, can oversampling up to `20` times in a second for better accuracy.

 #### Processing summary

 ![](figures/anemometer_windspeed_measurement.png)

-Using the above processing, the Anemometer can now produce quite stable measurement.
+By using the above processing, the Anemometer can now produce quite stable measurement.
-The above `1` hour measurement was done in one of the windy sunny afternoon.
+The above `1` hour measurement was done in one of the windy, sunny afternoon without a single none recovereable fault.

 The major difficulties are:
-- Select and generate a good pulse.
+- Selecting and generating a good pulse.
-- Locating beam is difficult, in both calibration and real-time measurement.
+- Locating the beam is difficult in both calibration and real-time measurement.
 - Fault detection.
-When to fixed a signal and when to redo the measurement.
+Decide when to fixed a signal and when to redo the measurement.

-These parts are where most of my effort going to.
+These parts are where most of my effort was put into.

-But once they were finalised, the single firmware worked easily in all `4` different hardware I built.
+But once the process was finalised, the single firmware worked easily in all `4` different hardware I built.

 ## Calibration